When Does Bottom-up Beat Top-down in Hierarchical Community Detection?: Tree Recovery from the Bottom

 We prove Theorem~\ref{thm:performance_bottomUp} in Appendix~\ref{section:proof_thm:performance_bottomUp}.
 The assumption of the existence of an almost exact estimator $\hcC$ of $\cC$ is not limiting here.
 Indeed, under the assumptions of Theorem~\ref{thm:performance_bottomUp}, we can obtain such an estimator by the spectral algorithm of~\cite{yun2016optimal} or by the agnostic-degree-profiling algorithm of~\cite{abbe2015recovering}.
+Because the average degree is of the order $\Theta(N \delta_N)$, Theorem~\ref{thm:performance_bottomUp} ensures that Algorithm~\ref{algo:average_linkage} recovers the hierarchy when the average degree grows unbounded.\footnote{When $N \rho_N = \omega(1)$, the graph may be disconnected; however, only $o(N)$ nodes are excluded from the largest connected component, making almost exact recovery possible (but not exact recovery).}